Osseointegration

 Craig H Lichtblau, MD

-OI allows for full freedom of movement from walking to cycling and recreational activities.
-Muscular strength is developed freely, which minimizes muscle wasting of the distal stump.
-Movement of the effected extremity is not restricted by the protruding edges of the socket allowing for greater ease and comfort sitting, standing, and walking.
+OI allows full movement freedom from walking to cycling and recreational activities.
+Muscular strength is developed freely, minimizing residual limb muscle wasting.
+Movement of the affected extremity is not restricted by the protruding edges of the socket allowing for greater ease and comfort in sitting, standing, and walking.
 The direct connection between the femoral bone implant and the knee enables free natural pivoting movements.
-Patients can also allow the prosthetic connection to rotate which permits crossing one leg over the other for AK amputees.
+Patients can also allow the prosthetic connection to rotate, which permits crossing one leg over the other for AK amputees.

 Osseointegration can be performed on most skeletally mature extremity amputees.
-The Paley Orthopedic & Spine Institute is one of less than a handful of centers experienced in the use of OI technology.
-The goal of the osseointegration procedure and process at the Paley Orthopedic & Spine Institute is to turn disability to ability, illness to health and hopelessness to hope.
-Most patients that receive osseointegration will experience a significant decrease in pain and suffering, increase in ability to participate in activities of daily living, and improvement in quality of life.
+The Paley Orthopedic & Spine Institute is one of less than a handful of centers experienced in using OI technology.
+The osseointegration procedure and process at the Paley Orthopedic & Spine Institute aims to turn disability into ability, illness to health, and hopelessness to hope.
+Most indicated patients who receive osseointegration will experience a significant decrease in pain and suffering, an increase in the ability to participate in activities of daily living, and an improvement in quality of life.

 Hear what our patient's family has to say about us